-Usefulness of Proposed Deliverables (such as pamphlets, YouTube, PowerPoint presentations) for organizations seeking to improve the long-term economic security for low-income groups and other populations at risk.
+Usefulness of Proposed Deliverables (such as pamphlets, YouTube, PowerPoint presentations) for organizations seeking to educate their constituencies about ways to improve their and all Americans' long-term economic security.

 Quality of Application: Clarity, coherence, organization and comprehensiveness of the application's project summary, project narrative (below) and budget.